aavillanueva6/NoteTakerAppInExpress/README.md

 ## Description

-This application provides the user with a note taking web application.
+This project provides the user with a note taking web application.
 The application uses the express.js npm package to build and handle the server.
 It is deployed to heroku for live usage.

 ---